P-p-H-d/mlib/README.md

 ##### void name\_out\_str(FILE *file, const name\_t tree)

-Generate a string representation of the tree 'tree' and outputs it into the FILE 'file'.
+Generate a formatted string representation of the tree 'tree' and outputs it into the FILE 'file'.
 This method is only defined if the type of the element defines a OUT\_STR method itself.

 ##### void name\_in\_str(name\_t tree, FILE *file)

-Read from the file 'file' a string representation of a tree and set 'tree' to this representation.
+Read from the file 'file' a formatted string representation of a tree and set 'tree' to this representation.
 This method is only defined if the type of the element defines a IN\_STR method itself.

 ##### bool name\_equal\_p(const name\_t tree1, const name\_t tree2)